HairyDuck/ring-live-view-reconnector/README.md

 - No configuration needed
 - Lightweight and efficient
 - Privacy-focused: operates entirely locally with no data collection
+- Supports both Chrome and Firefox browsers

 ## How It Works

 The extension monitors your Ring Live View and when a disconnect occurs:
 1. Automatically detects the disconnect dialog
 2. Clicks the "Reconnect" button for you
+3. Shows a subtle blue rotating ring indicator near the close button
-3. Maintains your live view connection without manual intervention
+4. Maintains your live view connection without manual intervention

 ## Visual Feedback

 When the extension reconnects your live view:
 - A small blue rotating ring appears near the close button
+- Hover over it to see "Ring Live View Reconnector - Automatically reconnecting..."
 - Indicator disappears after reconnection is complete
 - Non-intrusive and matches Ring's interface design